jszlenk/Open-Ticket-System-Frontend/README.md

   * Karma
   * Protractor

-  *The application is compatible with MongoDB databases.
-Mongo version 3.4 and higher*

   ### Run App

 ###### Run for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.